 - Select plant varieties that are adapted to and will flourish in Nevada's challenging climate.
 Healthy, vigorous plants are less susceptible to diseases or other pest problems. - Choose pest-resistant plant varieties.
 For example, many roses are susceptible to powdery mildew.
-Resistant rose varieties have been developed and can be used in areas where powdery mildew is a problem. - Inspect new plants before planting to make sure diseases, insects, weeds and other pests are not present.
-Remove weeds from nursery containers before you place the plants in your landscape. - Choose disease-, weed- and pest-free plants, seed, mulch and soil amendments. - Select hardscape materials and products that eliminate habitat or food for pests.
+Resistant rose varieties have been developed and can be used in areas where powdery mildew is a problem. - Before planting, inspect all new stock to make sure diseases, insects, weeds and other pests are not present.
+Remove weeds from nursery containers before you place the plants in a landscape. - Choose disease-, weed- and pest-free plants, seed, mulch and soil amendments. - Select hardscape materials and products that eliminate habitat or food for pests.

-Clean tools and mechanized equipment after each use to prevent spread of pests.
+Clean tools and mechanized equipment after each site to prevent spread of pests.
 Clean vehicles, especially tires, if you've been in a weed-infested area.
 Properly dispose of all plant debris to prevent the spread of pests.